metamn/react/content/blog/ontology-taxonomy-choreography/index.md

 date: '2019-10-06'
 ---

-A way to think about Information Architecture close to React terms.
+A way to think about Information Architecture in React terms.

 <!--more-->